-Our group is interested in the rapid evolution of ecology on human timescales, particularly in invasive species that are colonizing new locations, as well as in native species responding to environmental change.
-We are working to understand how genetic and environmental variation in these species translate into phenotypic diversity, adaptation, and changes in ecology.
-Colonization events are fundamental parts of the evolution and ecology of all organisms: they shape species distributions, provide opportunities for population differentiation and adaptation, and can initiate the formation of new species.
+Our group is interested in the rapid evolution of distribution and abundance on human timescales, particularly in invasive species that are colonizing new locations, as well as in native species responding to environmental change.
+We are working to understand how genetic and environmental variation in these species translate into phenotypic diversity, adaptation, and changes in ecologically important traits.
+Colonization events are fundamental parts of the evolution and ecological interactions of all organisms: they shape species distributions, provide opportunities for population differentiation and adaptation, and can initiate the formation of new species.
 The study of rapid evolutionary responses to environmental variation can therefore inform both applied conservation questions about the fate of invasive or threatened species, and fundamental research into how biological diversity itself evolves.

-In general, our approach can be thought of as making connections from changes in genotype to changes in phenotype to consequences for ecology in species encountering new environments.
+In general, our approach can be thought of as making connections from changes in genotype to changes in phenotype to consequences for distribution and abundance in species encountering new environments.

-We use the tools of field ecology, quantitative genetics, genomics, and bioinformatics to ask specific questions about how traits are evolving, how genetic variation is distributed geographically, how ecology differs among genotypes, and how genetic differences translate into changes in population dynamics and species distributions.
+We use the tools of field ecology, quantitative genetics, genomics, and bioinformatics to ask specific questions about how traits are evolving, how genetic variation is distributed geographically, how ecological interactions differ among genotypes, and how genetic differences translate into changes in population dynamics and species distributions.

 Rapid evolution of ecologically important traits